 No photographs exist of the original 1851 mill.
 The log cabin and water wheel in front of you is a replication of that grist mill.
 Arza Adams built this log cabin at 234 North 100 East, American Fork in 1880.
 It became the home of his daughter, Bets Adams Robinson.
 The cabin was taken down log by log in 2012 and reassembled on this site in 2014.
 The water wheel is a replica of a wheel built in the mid 1800s.
 This park property originally belonged to Stephen Chipman who was Arza’s maternal uncle.

 This Log Cabin Grist Mill stands as a Historical Monument of American Fork City and a tribute to Arza Adams, pioneer miller and one of the co-founders of this city.

 SUP Monument dedicated July 11, 2015 by Daniel K. Adams, Arza’s Great-Grandson.

+This is located in Centennial Park in American Fork.
 See other historic markers in the series on this page for SUP Markers.

 This flour mill was built in the fall of 1850 by Lorin Farr, first mayor of Ogden, and continued to operate until 1862.
 It was a 30 x 40 foot two story building of lumber and rock.
 The grain was ground by the use of burrs several of which were set up.